Fight Traffic Ticket in WisconsinPage OverviewSUMMARY: How to Fight a Wisconsin Traffic Ticket

 If you decide against legal representation, the onus falls on you for presenting a strong case.
 This may require subpoenaing witnesses and ordering your driving record as evidence.

 After hearing both sides, the Wisconsin traffic court will issue a verdict.
 If found "guilty," you can expect:

 - Depending on your driving history, the possible suspension or revocation of your WI driver's license

 If you disagree with the judge's decision, you own the right to appeal.
 Contact the court clerk on how to proceed.

-Regardless of verdict, check your driving record after the trial.
-Verify the point total.
-If you detect any inaccuracies, contact the DMV.
-If your point total is nearing Wisconsin's suspension mark for points, look into the state's point reduction option.
+Regardless of verdict, check your WI driving record after the trial to verify the point total.
+If you detect any inaccuracies, contact the Wisconsin DOT.
+If your point total is nearing Wisconsin's suspension mark for points, look into the state's traffic school option.

-Violations on a driving record equate into expensive auto insurance rates.
-Because all providers have different policies regarding citations, explore your options for a more budget-friendly car insurance policy by comparing rates online.Other Topics in This Section
+Violations on a WI driving record can result in expensive auto insurance rates.
+Since all providers have different policies regarding traffic violations, explore your options for a more budget-friendly car insurance policy by comparing rates online.Other Topics in This Section